syedqamara/ClassiFile/README.md

 Currently this project only focus to create only **Swift** classes.
-We are contributing to make development more riliable and fast.
+We are contributing to make development more reliable and fast.
 **Your help will be appriciated and warmly welcome.**

 # Contributors